ruvnet/ultrasonic/README.md

 Ultrasonic Agentics is a cutting-edge steganography framework that embeds encrypted AI commands into ultrasonic frequencies (18-20 kHz) - inaudible to humans but detectable by your applications.
 Perfect for secure command transmission, covert communication channels, and innovative AI agent coordination.

+**100% untraceable ultra-secret communications at super low power.** Embed AI commands into any sound or video file and broadcast through any medium - unlicensed spectrum, VHF, AM/FM radio, Spotify streams, YouTube videos, or any audio channel.
+Commands hide in the background noise, completely invisible to detection.

 ### ✨ Key Features

 - **🔇 Inaudible Commands**: Embed data in 18-20 kHz frequencies beyond human hearing